thingdom/node-neo4j/README.md

 }
 ```

-Finally, open transactions expire after some period of inactivity.
-(TODO: Link to manual.)
-This period is configurable in Neo4j, but it defaults to 60 seconds today.
-Transactions renew automatically on every query, but if you need to, you can inspect transactions' expiration times and renew them manually.
+Finally, open transactions **expire** after some period of inactivity.
+This period is [configurable in Neo4j](http://neo4j.com/docs/stable/server-configuration.html), but it defaults to 60 seconds today.
+Transactions **renew automatically** on every query, but if you need to, you can inspect transactions' expiration times and renew them manually.

 ```js
 // Only open transactions (not already expired) can be renewed: